crashinvaders/gdx-vfx/README.md

 # gdx-vfx

 LibGDX flexible post processing visual effects.
-The library is based on [libgdx-contribs-postprocessing](https://github.com/manuelbua/libgdx-contribs/tree/master/postprocessing), with lots of improvements and aim on stability to provide lightweight integration and comfortable effect extensions.
+The library is based on [libgdx-contribs-postprocessing](https://github.com/manuelbua/libgdx-contribs/tree/master/postprocessing), with lots of improvements, aim on stability and to provide lightweight integration with comfortable effect extensions.

 Work is in progress, some effects are not ready to be used yet.
 Check out [this file](https://github.com/crashinvaders/gdx-vfx/blob/master/gdx-vfx/effects/src/com/crashinvaders/vfx/filters/package-info.java) for the status.